Person-Centered Counseling Services

 POLYAMORY & ENM AFFIRMING THERAPY

 Polyamory and non monogamy are not one thing.
 They are a wide spectrum of ways to love, relate, and build a life.
 For some people this is a practice.
 For others it is an identity.
-However you describe your relationships, they can bring experiences that are both expansive and defining, beautiful and hard.
+However you describe your relationships, they can be expansive and deeply meaningful, and they can also bring complexity, rupture, and growth.

 What we can explore together